 Over to You

-Every brain has its own power to work accordingly.
-The web developer is intrigued by the web applications; writers feel ease in writing and spreading the information via the contents.
-In the same way, Graphic artists have their own methods to reveal their thoughts into the story to make the audience believe what they believe.
+Every brain has its power to work accordingly.
+The web developer is intrigued by the web applications; writers feel at ease in writing and spreading the information via the contents.
+Similarly, Graphic artists have their own methods to reveal their thoughts into the story to make the audience believe what they believe.

-The initial trauma of the interview can be veiled off from this short delivery of a few fundamental questions.
+The initial trauma of the interview can be veiled off from this quick delivery of a few fundamental questions.